qizixinge/PNLM-PCA/README.md

 - 8.`ricernd.m`: A MATLAB function file which add Rician noise on a noise-free image

-- 9.`RI_NLM.m`: A MATLAB function file which display the principle of rotationally invariant non-local mean filter
+- 9.`RI_NLM.m`: A MATLAB function file which display a possible version of rotationally invariant non-local mean filter

 - 10.`psnrallM`: A MATLAB function which is used to find the optimal value of \$\$ and T in the NL-PCA filter&#x20;